kromulak/mu-cs424-f2015/assignment-1.md

 been running in isolation in class.
 I've been writing the code in Emacs, and running mzscheme from inside Emacs with ```M-x run-scheme```.
 You are welcome to use the full Racket development environment instead, should you so desire.
-In fact you are welcome to do your development however you wish; just make sure you turn it in
+In fact, you are welcome to do your development however you wish; just make sure you turn it in
 as: